 The keys to my recipe are the choices of sweeteners and flavorings.
-I use three sweeteners–specifically, monk fruit (Lakanto brand) to give the marshmallows a closer-to-sugar flavor; xylitol because marshmallows with this sweetener seem to fluff up a bit more; and glycerine because it gives the marshmallows a less dense, lighter texture (if that makes sense).
+I use two sweeteners–specifically, monk fruit (Lakanto brand) to give the marshmallows a closer-to-sugar flavor; and xylitol because marshmallows with this sweetener seem to fluff up a bit more.

 The choice of flavorings are also key.
 I used the traditional vanilla that is pretty much a necessity in basic marshmallows plus I added some Olive Nation Marshmallow Flavor which I believe really captured the traditional marshmallow taste.